mikaelm1/jobsite/README.md

 A job board built with Django.

 ## Getting Started with Docker
 Need to have Docker installed.
+Change `.envexample` to `.env` and make sure the password and user match those found in `settings.py`.

 #### Running the app
 ```